altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Ugh..."<br/>

-He couldn’t deny that.
+He couldn’t deny that.<br/>

-Jerome, Altina and the other soldiers all trained diligently from the early morning.
+Jerome, Altina and the other soldiers all trained diligently from the early morning.<br/>

 Was his stamina really that bad?
-Regis thought as he took a step.
+Regis thought as he took a step.<br/>

-He failed.
+He failed.<br/>

 "Huh?"<br/>

-He wanted to move towards the door, but the bed frame was getting closer.
+He wanted to move towards the door, but the bed frame was getting closer.<br/>

 He was on the verge of colliding with it!

-As he was thinking that, a strong force grabbed his body.
+As he was thinking that, a strong force grabbed his body.<br/>

 "What are you doing!?"<br/>

 Regis noticed that Jerome was holding him from behind with one hand.
-Just before he fell.
+Just before he fell.<br/>

 "...
 Ah...
 Thank you...
 Cough."<br/>